API Beauty is in the eye of the Clients: 2.2 Million Maven Dependencies reveal the Spectrum of Client-API Usages

-First, we remark that the proportion of types that are used by absolutely no client has drastically decreased: the median value dropped to 2.6\% (while it was 71.8\% when considering all the versions of the \lib).
+First, we remark that the proportion of types used by absolutely no client drastically decreases when focusing on the most popular versions of the \lib, with a median value at 2.6\% (while it was 71.8\% when considering all the versions of the \lib).
 Second, we observe that the proportion of API types used by less than 10\% of the clients has increased, with a median value of 80.2\%.
-The third interesting difference while considering the most popular version is about the usage distribution of the most popular type (box plot on top of \autoref{fig:class_usage}): the median does not change, but the quartile values do.
-Precisely, 64\% to 93\%, instead of 61\% to $\sim$100\%.
-This is consistent with the increase of the quartile values in the distributions of the categories 70\% to 90\% and the decrease of the of the quartile values in the category 90\% to 100\%.

-Among our illustrative examples, only \hibernate has a considerable rate of unused types, even its most popular version.
-The remaining libraries have less than 2.6\% of their types that have never been used.
-In particular, almost all the types of \commons and \javax have been used by at least one client.
-This can be explained by the small size of their API, by opposition to the size of \hibernate, which is significantly larger, with 2,746 types.
-Despite the very large number of types in \scala, 99\% of them are used by at least one client.
-The large number of API types is due to the Scala language concepts being compiled into many types at the bytecode level.
-Similarly, a big proportion of \slf API types are used by a small proportion of clients (<10\%).
-The very high proportion of clients using a small proportion of the API in both \slf and \scala suggests a very large diversity of usage profiles.
+We observe that with a \textit{sufficient number of users}, for most libraries, the share of API types used by no client falls drastically.
+With a sufficient number of clients, the share of unused API types decreases to the profit of the share of API types that are rarely used.